How to Keep Furniture Safe in Storage

 Setting your furniture on top of wooden pallets will also keep moisture away and allow the items to breathe.
 (Plastic sheets are not necessary with Walsh’s vault system, we will use large quilted blankets to cover your furniture) Call your insurance company for a quote on a protection policy for your stored furniture.

 Otherwise, you can purchase insurance through Walsh, call for a quote!

 Packing Your Furniture

-Preparation and packing are the keys to ensuring that your furniture will look just as beautiful coming out of storage as it did in your home.
+Preparation and packing are the keys to ensuring your furniture looks just as beautiful coming out of storage as it did going in.

 - When possible, disassemble beds and wooden tables before storing.
 After cleaning with a gentle soap and water solution, apply a coat of wax to protect the finish (antique items should be seen by a professional appraiser).